SUN-XIN/know-your-friends/README.md

     in home (either user1 or user2) + session is more than 6h + in night -> Crush
     else, do nothing, keep the previous result

+# Test client (/client_simple/main.go)
+* CheckWorkflowCrush
+create 3 sessions which are: in place (home) + at night + but duration is less than 6h ->
+only MostSeen in the response
+create 3 sessions which are: in place (home) + duration 6h30, but not at night ->
+only MostSeen in the response
+create 3 sessions which are: in place (home) + at night + duration 6h30 ->
+MostSeen and Crush in the response
+create 3 sessions which are: another friendID + in place (home) + at night + duration 6h30 ->
+MostSeen and Crush(2 diffenrent friend IDs) in the response
+* CheckWorkflowMostSeen
+create 1 session which is: int places, not in night ->
+only MostSeen in the response
+create 1 session which is: another friendID, more duration + another day + in places + not in night ->
+MostSeen with the new friendID in the response
+create 1 session which is: the first friendID, much more duration + another day + in places + not in night ->
+MostSeen with the first friendID in the response
+* CheckWorkflowBestFriends

 # Optimisation/TODO
 * time zone